gohugoio/hugo/content/en/templates/introduction.md

 - In the top level of your template, this will be the data set made available to it.
-- Inside of an iteration, however, it will have the value of the current item in the loop; i.e., `{{ . }}` will no longer refer to the data available to the entire page.
+- Inside an iteration, however, it will have the value of the current item in the loop; i.e., `{{ . }}` will no longer refer to the data available to the entire page.